Trump's abuse response marks #MeToo disconnect

 The contradictions in the White House narrative over the Porter affair are emblematic of a chaotic few days in an administration that remains tone deaf to a world beginning to hear the long-silenced voices of victims of sexual assault and other abuse.

+Several White House officials have expressed confusion over the President's conflicting remarks, questioning how Trump can go from reportedly calling Porter "a sick puppy" in private to being defensive of him and dismissive of the allegations in public.

+These aides say they are left wondering where Trump truly stands on this issue.

-And again, it displays a President trashing conventions of normal West Wing behavior at a fraught political moment at home and abroad.
+It marks another display of a President trashing conventions of normal West Wing behavior at a fraught political moment at home and abroad.

 Multiple administration officials tried a clean-up mission on political talk shows Sunday, but mostly only managed to add to the confusion.